mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 chooser on f6 and press the folder icon there.
 This will give a file dialog.
 Navigate to the kpp file and open it to import it.

-If there's brush tips and patterns coming with the file, do the same with pattern via the pattern docker, and for the brush-tip go to the settings dropdown(f5) and then go to the “brush-tip” option.
+If there are brush tips and patterns coming with the file, do the same with pattern via the pattern docker, and for the brush-tip go to the settings dropdown(f5) and then go to the “brush-tip” option.
 There, select predefined brush, and then the “import” button to call up the